All Episodes

 Think of everything that has now happened.

-And now we've come full circle where now the head of the intel committee is now asking top Obama administration officials about what they knew and when they knew it about the dossier.
+And now we've come full circle where now the head of the Intel Committee is now asking top Obama administration officials about what they knew and when they knew it about the dossier.

-Then we've got the uranium one deal, and we have to expose the media lies.
+And we have to expose the media lies.

-I'm gonna I'm gonna be a quarterback, and you become a great quarterback.
+And you become a great quarterback.

 No, you spend years and years and years training and training and training and training.

-A story this big, this complex, um, where so many people lie and are trying to hide things, delete things, acid wash things, destroy their information.
+A story this big, this complex, where so many people lie and are trying to hide things, delete things, acid wash things, destroy their information.

-We've got to dig it out, and and everything involved in the legal process takes time.
+And everything involved in the legal process takes time.

-So, yeah, I know I've I share your frustration, but we're getting closer every day, and you see this story unfolding before your eyes.
+So, yeah, I know I share your frustration, but we're getting closer every day.

-You know, Watergate went on for Years.
+You know, Watergate went on for years.

-It's it's the way things work, unfortunately.
+It's the way things work, unfortunately.

-Just, you know, I'd ask you to be patient, follow the new developments, try and educate your friends, and there's gonna be a day where you're gonna hear something that says, wow, it really happened.
+Just, you know, I'd ask you to be patient, follow the new developments, try and educate your friends.

 Because we're getting that close.